bixb922/crank-organ/doc-hardware/battery.md

 Peterson organ valves require 12V at the valve.
 Since the driver electronics take away a bit less than 1V (this is the collector-emmitter voltage drop of a transistor), the power source must deliver around 13V to 13.5V.
 More voltage can overheat the solenoid valves.
 See the document "Valve performance chart" here: http://www.petersonemp.com/manuals/manuals/Pipe%20Valves/Pipe%20Valve%20performance%20chart%20revised%2008-14-2014.pdf

-Electronic circuits such as the one I propose in this repository, usually need 5V.
-If they tolerate 12 to 15V input, they can be connected directly to the battery.
-If not, a DC-DC buck converter to 5V is needed.
+The ESP32-S3 microcontroller needs 5V as power supply.
+A "DC-DC buck converter" to provide 5V is needed.
 See wiring diagram below.
+In turn, the ESP32-S3 boards convert those 5V to 3.3V for operation, and can output 3.3V for other circuits that need that voltage.

 With 13V at the source, a 90 Ohm solenoid valve will consume about 1,75W.
 This means that with an average of 3 valves on  the power consumption will be about 5,3W while playing music.